CodeYourFuture/curriculum/common-content/en/module/js1/refactoring-repetition/index.md

 +++

-Let's look at our current code, which passes all of the tests we've written:
+Let's look at our code, which passes all of the tests we've written:

 ```js {linenos=table,linenostart=1,hl_lines=["2-3"]}
 function formatAs12HourClock(time) {